|Learn how to develop a plan to attract membership among diverse stakeholders in community-based efforts.|

 Who is going to find and get them?

 Determining who finds and gets the new members is essential to your planning.
-You and your helpers can plan together the approaches you will use to get the people you need.
+You and your helpers can plan the approaches you will use to get the people you need.

 Don't be shy about delegating responsibility.
 If you have people available to help you recruit, make those people as useful as possible.
-Assign different recruitment tasks to different people.
+Assign recruitment tasks to different people.
 Don't just tell all of your people to go out there and get members.
 That will most definitely waste your time and possibly that of potential members too.

 Getting back to the clean-up example, we may have decided that there are some people with some specific talents or assets that could help us in our clean-up, and in the neighborhood organization in general.